beliar91/Receipt-Management-System/README.md

-Welcome to the Receipt Management System App<br />
+# Welcome to the Receipt Management System App<br />
 by Aleksander Gosk

 ## About the Project

 Receipt Management System is an app made for the <a href="http://www.pja.edu.pl/">Polish and Japanese Academy of Computer Technologies</a> as part of the Engineering thesis.<br />
-The main concept of the application is to enable making complaints (based on a receipt you get from a shop) by the users about the products they bought in a particular shop, as well as giving feedback about the complaint process.
+<br />The main concept of the application is to enable making complaints (based on a receipt you get from a shop) by the users about the products they bought in a particular shop, as well as giving feedback about the complaint process.

 ## Getting started